smitelli/scottsmitelli.com/src/content/articles/keep-ai-away-from-my-cat-turds/index.md

 ---

-- homework, college admission essays, cover letters
-- the go templating language
 - all the engineers who say no to my product decisions
-- the app UI that changes for no reason
-- the massively complicated everything-to-everyone software
 - why don't they make the AWS docs self-filtering
 - i worked hard to get over this; i suffered
     - people who haven't suffered don't deserve it